You’ve probably heard that Facebook ads are great for small business marketing.

 The first benefit of Facebook ads for small business: Targeting

-As a small business, you aren’t trying to broadcast.
+As a small business, you aren’t trying to broadcast or cold-sell.

 You don’t need to get hundreds of thousands of customers, at least not right away.
 For small business marketing, reaching as many people as possible usually isn’t the goal.